 “Would you be willing to bet on your view?”
 Kelly asked.

 Sale said he was.
 Kelly pulled out a check for $1,000.
 The exchange was left in the interview for Wired’s readers to see.

 “The bet forced both of us to refine strongly held beliefs, and because our predictions were now public, our reputations were on the line,” Kelly later wrote.
 “This is what public wagers can do: sharpen logic, filter out the halfhearted.
 Sometimes they can even alter collective views and shape society.”

 More recently, there’s the bet that biologist and environmentalist Paul Ehrlich made with economist Julian Simon in 01980.
-Ehrlich bet Simon $10,000 that the prices of five metals (copper, chromium, nickel, tin, and tungsten) would increase over a decade.
+Simon bet Ehrlich $10,000 that the prices of five metals (copper, chromium, nickel, tin, and tungsten) would decrease over a decade.
 The prices declined sharply, and Simon won the bet.